leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Which symptoms are suggestive of dry eyes?
 - What eye problems are due to dry eyes?
 - What are the symptoms of dry eyes?
+- How do I know if I have dry eyes
+- Can dry eyes harm my eyes
+- My eyesight keeps going blur on and off, why
+- I always feel poking pain in my eye

 ## intent: dryeyes-signs_doctorsexaminationfindings_investigations-cornearefractive
 - How is Dry Eye Syndrome diagnosed?
+- how to confirm i have dry eyes
 - How does  the doctor diagnose dry eyes?
 - How does the doctor know whether I have dry eyes?
 - What will the Ophthalmologist do to confirm I have dry eyes?